Krishna Costume Ideas for Kids

 We’ve included a few pictures of adorable kids dressed as Lord Krishna from head to toe.
 We hope that these images encourage you to dress your child like Krishna.

-How to Make Krishna Costume at Home
+Krishna Costume Ideas at Home

 Making a Krishna dress for your child can be a fun activity for the whole family to engage in.
 Continue reading to learn how to make each part of the Krishna costume at home.